Differential Walk on Spheres: Monte Carlo derivative estimation

-\paragraph{Final estimator} Starting at the location $\point_0 = \point$ where we want to estimate $\solnDeriv$, we can write our estimator recursively as follows. \begin{myTitledBox}{\Diffbvp{} walk on spheres estimator}{differentialBackground}{differentialForeground} \end{myTitledBox} In \cref{eqn:wos_deriv}, $\widehat{\solution}$ is the WoS estimator of \cref{eqn:wos}.
+\paragraph{Final estimator} Starting at the location $\point_0 = \point$ where we want to estimate $\solnDeriv$, we can write our estimator recursively as follows: \begin{myTitledBox}{\Diffbvp{} walk on spheres estimator}{differentialBackground}{differentialForeground} \end{myTitledBox} In \cref{eqn:wos_deriv}, $\widehat{\solution}$ is the WoS estimator of \cref{eqn:wos}.
 As in WoS, the next walk point $\point_{k+1}$ is sampled on the sphere $\partial\maxball{\point_k}$ with uniform probability $\pdf^{\partial\ball}\paren{\point_k}$.
 We term \cref{eqn:wos_deriv} the \emph{\diffbvp{} walk on spheres} estimator.
 As in WoS, we can also combine this estimator with Russian roulette for improved efficiency; we summarize the resulting procedure in \cref{alg:wos_deriv}.

-We conclude with two observations about the estimator of \cref{eqn:wos_deriv}: \begin{enumerate*} \item Whereas at any point $\point$ the solution $\solution\paren{\point}$ is a scalar, the derivative $\solnDeriv\paren{\point}$ is an $N$-dimensional vector, where $N$ is the number of parameters $\param$. \Cref{alg:wos_deriv} estimates the derivatives with respect to all parameters $\param$ with a \emph{single walk}. \item Along with a single-sample estimate of $\solnDeriv\paren{\point}$, \cref{alg:wos_deriv} can also return a single-sample estimate of $\solution\paren{\point}$ with trivial modifications---effectively, using the same walk for both $\solnDeriv\paren{\point}$ and $\solution\paren{\point}$.
+We conclude with two observations about the estimator in \cref{eqn:wos_deriv}: \begin{enumerate*} \item Whereas at any point $\point$ the solution $\solution\paren{\point}$ is a scalar, the derivative $\solnDeriv\paren{\point}$ is an $N$-dimensional vector, where $N$ is the number of parameters $\param$. \Cref{alg:wos_deriv} estimates the derivatives with respect to all parameters $\param$ with a \emph{single walk}. \item Along with a single-sample estimate of $\solnDeriv\paren{\point}$, \cref{alg:wos_deriv} can provide a single-sample estimate of $\solution\paren{\point}$ by returning the Dirichlet boundary condition at the terminal point $\dirichlet(\nearest{\point})$ in \cref{line:wos_deriv_return}---effectively, using the same walk for both $\solnDeriv\paren{\point}$ and $\solution\paren{\point}$.
 We do not make this modification explicit in \cref{alg:wos_deriv} to keep the basic algorithm simple, but we use it for estimation of reverse-mode derivatives in \cref{sec:backward}. \end{enumerate*}